Return to the Newsroom

 Example no. 7

 Mr Květoslav’s employment contract contains mandatory requirements, namely the type of work (supplemented by a separate document with a more detailed description of the work), the place of work “Prague” and the day of commencing the work.
 The form of bank transfer for the salary was stipulated in the employment contract.
 The amount of the salary and the payday (the 15th calendar day of the month following the completion of the work) were determined in a pay sheet which was given to the employee upon signing the employment contract.
-Therefore, Velký start s.r.o. forwards the rest of the information to Mr Květoslav in a separate document which contains a more detailed description of the place of work such as the address of the company headquarters, 5 weeks of annual leave, a notice period of 2 months and working hours evenly distributed throughout each working week from Monday to Friday.
+Therefore, Velký start s.r.o. forwards the rest of the information to Mr Květoslav in a separate document which contains a more detailed description of the place of work such as the address of the company headquarters, 5 weeks of annual leave, a notice period of 2 months and working hours evenly distributed throughout each working week from Monday to Friday and any other specified data.

 First day at work